 - Orally and in writing participate in a dialogue with different respondents within the academy and in society at large, concerning subject related problems, arguments and solutions.

-- Within allotted time-frames formulate and conduct independent analysis of research problems within international relations, individually as well as in groups.
+- Within allotted time-frames formulate and conduct an independent analysis of research problems within international relations, individually as well as in groups.

 - Evaluate relevant scientific, societal, and ethical aspects of their own and others’ independent research products.

 - Independently design, conduct, and present a research project.